astronomer/docs/astro/resource-reference-azure.md

 ¹ If you want to host Astro in a dedicated account owned by your organization (Bring Your Own Cloud) in one of these regions, you'll need to contact [Microsoft Azure Support](https://support.microsoft.com/en-us/topic/contact-microsoft-azure-support-2315e669-8b1f-493b-5fb1-d88a8736ffe4) to enable the regions.
 If you require clarification about this requirement, contact [Astronomer support](https://cloud.astronomer.io/support).

+## DB Instance Type

+Azure Database for PostgreSQL is supported on Astro.
+See [Azure Database for PostgreSQL documentation)](https://learn.microsoft.com/en-us/azure/postgresql/).

 ## Supported worker node pool instance types

 Each worker node in a pool runs a single worker Pod.
 A worker Pod's actual available size is equivalent to the total capacity of the instance type minus Astro’s system overhead.